sellout/emacs-extended-faces/README.md

 # Extended Faces for Emacs

-This is an overhaul of Emacs faces designed to give package creators maximum flexibility, while making it easy for theme creators to support many packages without a bunch of custom faces and minimizing and minimizing the need for users to override specific faces.s
+This is an overhaul of Emacs faces designed to give package creators maximum flexibility, while making it easy for theme creators to support many packages without a bunch of custom faces and minimizing and minimizing the need for users to override specific faces.

 ## some goals of this package: